 Applying for a dropped kerb could seem like a good solution to stopping inconsiderate parkers.
 But it could be costly.

 Reports online vary from £1,500 to £3,000 to get one installed, then there’s the application process and planning which could cost around £800 in total.
 But as we mentioned, it’s a legal requirement if you want to park on your driveway.

 What are the laws regarding parking on driveways?

 If someone parks on your driveway, then they’re trespassing, so it’s a civil matter rather than a criminal offence.
 This means the police don’t usually get involved.

-As it’s not a criminal matter, there’s nothing the police can typically do should the driver simply say no.
+As it’s not a criminal matter, there’s nothing the police can typically do should the driver say no.

-“If it happens repeatedly with the same person / vehicle you might want to seek advice from Citizens Advice or a solicitor, but we would always recommend having a polite word with the driver first, as there may have been a simple misunderstanding,” says the Met on its website.
+“If it happens repeatedly with the same person / vehicle you might want to seek advice from Citizens Advice or a solicitor, but we would always recommend having a polite word with the driver first, as there may have been a simple misunderstanding,”

 But if someone has parked over a dropped kerb and blocked your driveway, the police could treat it as antisocial behaviour.